-The role of financial data for business decision making can’t be understated.
+The role of financial data in business decision-making can’t be understated.
 Financial data refers to essential pieces of information that help to provide a clear picture of the financial well-being of an organization or business.
 If you’re determined to collect comprehensive data, consider using an AI-powered proxy solution for block-free scraping.
 Financial data can be derived from traditional sources such as a business’s balance sheet, income statement, and cash flow statement, as well as alternative data sources originating outside the company, also commonly referred to as “external data”.

 Investors, managers, and regulators analyze these sets of data for different purposes.
 For example, investors rely on financial data when deciding whether to invest in a business and track its performance in the post-investment stage.
-On the other hand, internal management teams analyze financial data to evaluate business performance and measure the success of their strategies.
+On the other hand, internal management teams favor analyzing financial data to evaluate business performance and measure the success of their strategies.

 This article will discuss different types of financial data, their use cases, and financial data management and analysis tools.

 Financial data can be divided into two broad categories: traditional financial data and alternative data.

-Traditional data refers to financial data from traditional sources such as financial statements, press releases, and SEC filings.
+Traditional data refers to traditional sources of financial data such as financial statements, press releases, and SEC filings.
 Some of the common types of traditional financial data include assets, liabilities, equity, income, expenses, and cash flow.

 A company’s assets comprise everything it owns, including its real, personal, tangible, and intangible property.
 In contrast, liabilities are a business’s financial obligations or what it owes to others.